-PSYC 201 and ED 204 or ED 214
+PSYC 201 and (ED 204 or ED 214, either with a grade of "C" or better) and ENGL 102

 ED 224 - Methods of Teaching Mathematics and Science

 This class is an introduction to the theory and practice that is necessary to design and deliver meaningful instruction using the 5E lesson plan model.
 For the practicum component of the course, students will obtain first-hand knowledge with planning, observing, and implementing inquiry-based lessons for students at the School District of Philadelphia, ranging from the elementary through middle grades.